 Slow traffic means you have time to take photos and soak up the scenery while someone else worries about driving.
 However, the Underground will be more efficient if you need to get somewhere quickly.

 Related: How to Get Theatre Tickets in London

 Ways to Save

-The current price for the 1-day Classic Ticket is £39 per adult if you buy in London when you board.
+The current price for the 1-day Classic Ticket is £39 per adult if you buy in London when you board the bus.
 There are several easy ways to save money on your Big Bus ticket.

 Buy Online – You'll save a few pounds on each pass when you buy in advance through the official website.
 Learn more at www.bigbustours.com/london.

 The London Pass – One full day on Big Bus is included with The London Pass.
 This bundle-and-save pass also includes popular activities like the Tower of London, Westminster Abbey, St. Paul's Cathedral, Churchill War Rooms and many more.
 Learn more about The London Pass at londonpass.com.

 Upgrade your ticket – It only costs an extra £5-10 to add a second or third day to your Big Bus ticket.
 If you love the low-stress Big Bus experience, this option is a good way to see London for as little as £15 per day.